 Gravity Enterprise Zone

-Gravity is a 616-acre Enterprise Zone located near Puriton just off Junction 23 of the M5 and was once home to the Royal Ordnance Factory.
+Gravity is a 616-acre Enterprise Zone located between the villages of Puriton and Woolavington, just off Junction 23 of the M5 motorway.
+It was once home to the Royal Ordnance Factory.
 The Agratas facility will take up roughly half of the site.

-In July 2020, Sedgemoor District Council decided to pursue a Local Development Order for the site to attract inward investment and align planning with the emerging clean and inclusive growth vision and ambition for the site.
-This was a progress response to the UN Sustainable Development Goals and climate emergency.
+In July 2020, the former Sedgemoor District Council decided to pursue a Local Development Order for the site to attract inward investment.
+And to align planning with the emerging clean and inclusive growth vision and ambition for the site.

 Benefits

-The Enterprise Zone status provides a range of incentives to attract and support businesses that are setting up or growing on site, including simplified and commercially flexible planning regimes like Local Development Orders.
+The Enterprise Zone status provides a range of incentives to attract and support businesses that are setting up or growing on-site.
+This includes simplified and commercially flexible planning regimes like Local Development Orders.

-Additional income from business rates generated on site over its lifetime will be reinvested locally to further support economic growth.
-This will help to improve the future success of the Zone and the wider area for example in skills and workforce development, directly connecting communities to the new investment.
+Additional income from business rates generated on-site over its lifetime will be reinvested locally to further support economic growth.
+This will help to improve the future success of the Zone and the wider area.
+For example, by investing in skills and workforce development, directly connecting communities to the new investment.

 Enquiries

-To find out more about the project and how you might get involved please email the team on enterprise.zone@somerset.gov.uk
+General: To find out more about the project and how you can get involved, email enterprise.zone@somerset.gov.uk

-For any planning related queries please email the team on majorprojectsnorth@somerset.gov.uk
+Planning: For any planning related queries, email majorprojectsnorth@somerset.gov.uk

 More information